 How can I get involved?

-You are invited to submit your ideas, suggestions and feedback via the online form.
+The community were invited to submit ideas, suggestions and feedback via an online form (now closed).

-Feedback will be accepted until 5pm on Friday 21 May 2021.
+Feedback was accepted until 5pm on Friday 21 May 2021.

 Council will receive a further report in consideration of all feedback received during the consultation period.